TOWNS & AREAS | PLACES TO STAY | FUN THINGS TO DO | COLORADO MAPS |

 Before humans walked the Earth, dinosaurs ruled the land.
 When these monsters became extinct, ancient Indians lived and worked the land.
 Both the dinosaurs and ancient Indians left us remnants of the way the world was, and now we can observe these along the Dinosaur Diamond Prehistoric Byway.
 This 512 mile byway starts in Grand Junction, and travels through Fruita, Rangely, and Dinosaur before circling through Utah and back to Grand Junction.
 Be sure to allow 10 hours, and up to 10 days to see all this byway has to offer.

 Dinosaurs were the ancient rulers of the land.
 Today, we can see their remains in the ground and in museums.
 The Dinosaur Diamond Prehistoric byway provides both of these sights.
-By visiting excavation sites in Fruita and Dinosaur Hill at Dinosaur National Monument, you can see the exciting process of bones being discovered.
+By visiting excavation sites in Fruita and Dinosaur Hill, at Dinosaur National Monument, you can see the exciting process of bones being discovered.
 Travel then to the Museum of Western Colorado in Fruita to see the process of an ancient bone being prepared by a paleontologist for a museum.

 The Colorado National Monument in Grand Junction shows life of the ancient Fremont Indians.
 Here, you can view some of the finest and densest concentrations of rock art from 1000 years ago.
 Petroglyphs, pictures "pecked" into the rock, and pictographs, pictures painted into the rocks are both visible here.
 In addition to these, Canyon Pintado, between Douglas Pass and Rangely, has significant examples of rock art where the Bureau of Land Management has developed roadside interpretive displays.